-Future developments
+Future Developments

-College finances will continue to be influenced by the recovery of student numbers at KGV which is a critical part of future developments; encouraged by increased enrolled numbers in 2022/23.
-The College seeks to grow 16-19 student numbers at Southport College.
+College finances will continue to be influenced by the recovery of student numbers which is a critical part of future developments; encouraged by increased enrolled numbers in 2022/23 and 2023/24.
+The College seeks to continue to grow 16-19 student numbers.
 This was accounted for in the merger implementation plan agreed with the Transaction Unit and formed the basis of the funding package agreed for the merger to proceed.
-Regular monitoring returns are produced and reviewed to ensure the plan keeps to target.
 The College remains committed to providing a locally delivered high quality comprehensive academic and vocational offer for school leavers.
 In addition, the College is maintaining a strong position to respond to the necessary skills development in the local area.